 4. Category and brand gating

-Health & Personal Care and Beauty are both restricted or “gated” categories on Amazon, so you need to ask Amazon for permission to sell products that fall into these categories.
+Many subcategories of Health & Personal Care and Beauty are gated categories on Amazon, so you need to ask Amazon for permission to sell products that fall into those categories.
 Evidence may be required, such as copies of recent supplier invoices for the products that you intend to sell.

 The good news is that, if you’re an established seller who is going directly to a brand or an approved distributor, this should be a formality.
 It’s a simple process, with a form to fill in.
 Amazon will run due diligence such as checking the company details from the invoices you submit.
 They want to reassure themselves that you the products you will be selling are genuine.